freshworks/marketplace-sample-apps/Demo-Apps/react_todo_app/README.md

 ### *Note*

 This is a demonstration of a very basic method of using React in a Freshdesk app.
-React is has much more powerful features that can be implemented in other different methods
+React has more powerful features that can be implemented in other different methods